 "Long-Lived Ones, if you should wonder what it is that is called 'Dharma,' what do you think?
 Just as these living beings clashed with one another and then died, in the same way, childish ordinary individuals also clash with one another.
 They are not frightened by birth.
 They are not frightened by aging.
 They are not frightened by sickness.
 They are not frightened by death.
 Just as the two living beings fought, so too do childish ordinary individuals fight one another.
 Then, at the time of death, virtuous people say to them: 'Person, in what are you trusting?
 Have you not seen even the slightest shortcomings?
 Have you not seen the shortcomings of birth?
+Have you not seen the shortcomings of aging and sickness?
 Have you not seen the shortcomings of death?'